 Liz Glatfelter, Class of 2007, Spanish Minor, started on her career in international development and human rights as a direct result of a UVM-led study abroad experience in Oaxaca, Mexico.
 Five months in Spain teaching English and volunteering on a farm allowed her to apply and internalize what she learned in her Spanish classes.
 After earning a Master's in International Affairs at the New School in New York and lending a hand to various humanitarian projects in Argentina and Southeast Asia, she is now committed heart and soul to her work with Doctors Without Borders in the areas of maternal health and refugee support.

-Laura Siebecker, Class of 2008, Double Major in French and Political Science, joined the Linguistics Department at Georgetown University in 2009, where she is currently working on a Ph.D. in Theoretical Linguistics.
-While at Georgetown, she has conducted research on first and second language acquisition, presented at conferences, and taught the undergraduate Introduction to Linguistics course.
+Laura Siebecker, Class of 2008, Double Major in French and Political Science, completed a Ph.D. in Theoretical Linguistics at Georgetown University.
+While at Georgetown, she conducted research on first and second language acquisition, presented at conferences, and taught the undergraduate Introduction to Linguistics course.